-UW is responsible for the operation and maintenance of the Regional Cabled Array (RCA), which consists of ~900 km of high power and bandwidth fiber optic cables that span the Juan de Fuca plate, providing real-time streaming of data to shore and two-way communication from over 150 instruments, seafloor platforms, and instrumented moorings with profilers.
-The RCA powers three arrays conducting different scientific investigations: The Cabled Continental Margin Array, the Cabled Axial Seamount Array, and the Cabled Endurance Array.
+UW is responsible for the operation and maintenance of the Regional Cabled Array (RCA), Teams at the Woods Hole Oceanographic which consists of ~900 km of high power and Institution (WHOI), Oregon State University bandwidth fiber optic cables that span the Juan de (OSU), the University of Washington (UW), and Fuca plate, providing real-time streaming of data to Rutgers, the State University of New Jersey, are each responsible for implementing specific parts of the shore and two-way communication from over 150 instruments, seafloor platforms, and instrumented project. moorings with profilers.
+The RCA powers three WHOI hosts the Program Management Office arrays conducting different scientific investigations: The Cabled Continental Margin Array, the Cabled Axial Seamount Array, and the Cabled Endurance Array.

-Rutgers and OSU maintain the cyberinfrastructure needed to ensure OOI data are served continually in real-time, 24 hours each day, every day of the year.
-The East Coast Cyberinfrastructure (CI) currently located at Rutgers, including the primary computing servers, data storage and backup, and front-facing CI portal access point, will be shifted to OSU during 2021.
-These capabilities are mirrored to the West Coast CI over a highbandwidth Internet2 network link.
+(PMO).
+The PMO is staffed by the Principal Investigator, Senior Program Manager, Program Engineer, Senior Manager of Cyberinfrastructure, Senior Finance Manager, and Community Rutgers and OSU maintain the cyber-Engagement Manager, in addition to software infrastructure needed to ensure OOI data are served resources supporting Cyberinfrastructure.
+The continually in real-time, 24 hours each day, every PMO is supported by the WHOI Assistant Director day of the year.
+The East Coast Cyberinfrastructure of Grant & Contract Services & Associate General (CI) currently located at Rutgers, including the Counsel. primary computing servers, data storage and Operation of the Coastal and Global Scale backup, and front-facing CI portal access point, will Nodes (CGSN) is also done at WHOI.
+The CGSN be shifted to OSU during 2021.
+These capabilities currently consists of the Coastal Pioneer Array, are mirrored to the West Coast CI over a highconsisting of seven mooring sites plus gliders and bandwidth Internet2 network link.